mohazab2006/PathToOfferAI/README.md

 # PathToOffer AI

 A job application tool that helps you tailor your resume, prep for interviews, and stop guessing if your application is any good.
-It’s meant to **run locally** when you want to try it out.

 ## The Problem